What is endometriosis: causes to recognise

 -

-it is not always possible to eliminate all the implants
+it is not always possible to eliminate all implants

 -